Drag Racing Suspension Setup and Tuning using Digital Video by John Heard with contributions from Mike Canter, Scott Smith & Pat Musi

-Videotaping your Race Car
+Videotaping Your Race Car

-Taping the launch
+Tips for Taping the Launch

 Since getting a car to hook good is one of the most important things to do in order to go fast, you'll likely want to film the car launching to see how the suspension is reacting.
 Here's a few tips for recording the launch.

-If you have wheelie bars, coat the wheels with wheelie bar chalk.
+• If you have wheelie bars, coat the wheels with wheelie bar chalk.
 You can get the chalk from Jerry Bickle Race Cars (and probably Summit or Jegs), it's made by either VHT or Geddex and costs about $10 a can.
-Have the person shooting the video shoot the starting line after the pass so you can see the tire pattern laid down and what the chalk marks the wheelie bars made.

-Avoid shooting into the sun, try and choose a lane that will let you tape with the sun behind the camera if at all possible.
+• Avoid shooting into the sun, try and choose the side of the car that will let you tape with the sun behind the camera if at all possible.

-Have the person video taping the car stand behind and to the side of the car.
+• Have the person video taping the car stand behind and to the side of the car.
 Ideally you want to capture the left front and rear of the car.
 Have them fill the screen as much as possible without zooming.
 This will mean they will have to stand most likely about 10-12 feet or so behind and to the left of the drivers door.

-What to watch for...
+What to Watch For...

 There is a standard progression of events that occur as a doorslammer launches.
 Watching each of these events and at what point in time they occur gives you the clues you need to dial in your suspension.
 The key is to making these events all happen at the right "time" is your shock valving controls.

-Mike Canter of Outlaw Pro-Mod fame had this jewel of a post post years ago that I saved where he detailed the following sequence that you should watch for:
+Mike Canter of Outlaw Pro-Mod fame had this jewel of a post years ago that I saved where he detailed the following sequence that you should watch for:

 "This should be the sequence of events seen on the video.
 Right at launch the front should start to come up before any forward movement or the car.